Sacarello's: From merchant house to coffee shop

 Federico dedicated his entire working life to B. Sacarello Limited and following the hardships of the 1970s and early 80s two of his sons, Patrick and Richard, joined the family business and seeking to recover the business. in 1985 they hired the services of local heritage conservation architect, John Langdon, to design the conversion of the front warehouse in their centuries-old merchant house into a coffee shop while retaining the old coffee grinders and other machinery as original features.
 By 1994 the success of the new venture was such that the brothers sought to rehire Langdon to redesign and convert the remaining part of the warehouse into a kitchen with extended seating areas for customers.

 The Sacarello brothers agreed to an amicable split of the business in 2009 whereby the coffee shop/restaurant is managed by Patrick and Richard retained the coffee roasting wholesale/distribution company with its new warehouse at Mons Calpe Road on the North Mole.
-The coffee shop stocks all of Sacarello's coffees as well as top of the range wines, jams, marmalades, chocolates and teas.
+The coffee shop stocked all of Sacarello's coffees as well as top of the range wines, jams, marmalades, chocolates and teas.

 In 2013 Sacarello's celebrated its 125-year anniversary.